 This toolkit provides resources and information to support plug-in electric vehicle (EV) adoption through EV charging infrastructure development along travel corridors.
-This information addresses challenges to AFV deployment specific to stakeholders participating in the Oregon DOT / FHWA AFV Pooled Fund study and stems from a workshop held on July 28, 2015, hosted by ODOT and FHWA, along with the U.S. Department of Energy’s Clean Cities Program, titled “EV Infrastructure Corridor Development Workshop: Lessons Learned from the West Coast Experience.”
+This information addresses challenges to AFV deployment specific to stakeholders participating in the Oregon DOT / FHWA AFV Pooled Fund study. and stems The toolkit was developed following from a workshop held on July 28, 2015, hosted by ODOT and FHWA, along with the U.S. Department of Energy’s Clean Cities Program, titled “EV Infrastructure Corridor Development Workshop: Lessons Learned from the West Coast Experience.”

 The EV Infrastructure Corridor Development Toolkit is comprised of two components: Resource Library and Workshop Materials.
 The items in the Resource Library have been selected to complement the workshop, and build upon the Workshop Materials.
 Together, the Resource Library and the Workshop Materials constitute a toolkit for state and local transportation departments and agencies that can be utilized to advance the deployment of alternative fuel vehicles across the country.
 Additional toolkits will be developed for future workshops conducted for this initiative.